|Funding Program:||Investment Road and Rail Program

 The Australian Government has committed up to $120 million towards the project in partnership with the Queensland Government.

-Construction is expected to commence in Mid 2019 and be completed in mid 2021, weather permitting.
+Construction is expected to commence in early 2020 and be completed in early 2023, weather permitting.

 Disclaimer: The material contained in this site is made available